wp-plugins/woocommerce-product-faqs/README.txt

 6. Adding a FAQ Manually

 == Changelog ==
+= 1.0.9 =
+* Admin settings for tab title and priority

 = 1.0.8 =
 * Full localization
 * Thanks to @OniX777 for partial localization and for Russian translation!